A Theory of Dynamic Benchmarks

 \section{Dynamic gradient-based update}

 The current practice of dynamic benchmarking aims at diversifying the benchmark by dynamically adding new \emph{hard} examples to it.
 The hope is to obtain better models from the benchmark every time new samples are added.
-So far, we have observed despite the initial benefit this method has, there exist arbitrarily long dynamic benchmarks with no significant improvement after the first few steps.
+As we observed, despite the initial benefit this method has, there exist arbitrarily long dynamic benchmarks with no significant improvement after the first few steps.

 But if the ultimate goal is to obtain improved models, there is a more direct way to do it.
 Instead of keeping all the adversarial feedback in the form of a dynamic benchmark, the model-in-the-loop itself can carry all the information by becoming more and more complex throughout the process.
 In other words, rather than updating the benchmark by adversarial examples, these examples can be collected in a way that can be directly used to update the model.
 Dynamic adversarial feedback from annotators is helpful here by providing fresh examples at each round that prevent overfitting.
 This phenomenon is also close to the boosting technique in machine learning.